 When a loved one shows signs of a change in judgment or memory, the ﬁrst step is to determine whether it's a normal sign of aging or something else.
 Many of us will experience some type of cognitive impairment as we age.
 Indeed, many older people ﬁnd their short-term memory is less sharp, and it's more diﬃcult to multitask (see table below).

 Losses in memory, attention, or problem-solving ability aren't necessarily signs of dementia.
 So how can you tell whether these cognitive changes are more serious?
-The Alzheimer's Association, a national support and research organization, oﬀers 10 tips for identifying Alzheimer's disease.
+The Alzheimer's Association, a national care, support, and research organization, oﬀers 10 Early Signs and Symptoms of Alzheimer's.
 They include looking for personality and mood changes, decreased or poor judgment, and confusion with time or place.

 Regular check-ins and conversations with your loved one also can help identify problems early.
-Look for changes in his or her normal routine.
+Look for changes in their normal routine.
 Piles of unopened mail and unpaid bills may be a sign that something's wrong.
-You can also encourage your loved one to take you to an appointment with his or her primary care doctor so you can better determine whether there's been any change in his or her health or adjustments to prescriptions.
+You can also encourage your loved one to take you to an appointment with their primary care doctor so you can better determine whether there's been any change in their health or adjustments to prescriptions.

 Medical professionals play an important role in determining whether cognitive issues are early signs of dementia or are simply normal signs of aging.
 Specialists such as geriatricians and neurologists have expertise in identifying dementia, including Alzheimer's.

-When it comes to planning for health care expenses, Drew recommends that people work with their ﬁnancial advisor to determine Long Term Care insurance coverage options.
-“Remember, Medicare does not pay for long-term care.
-You can't be admitted into a skilled nursing facility just because you've been diagnosed with Alzheimer’s.
-If you have a family history of this brain disease, additional coverage may provide access to a better facility or more comprehensive treatment options.
-Some policies may cover home health care, but many do not, so do your homework,” adds Drew.
+When it comes to planning for health care expenses, people may want to work with their ﬁnancial advisor to determine Long-term care insurance coverage options if available, Moreno says, adding that’s particularly important as Medicare does not pay for long-term care, and you can't be admitted into a skilled nursing facility just because you've been diagnosed with Alzheimer’s.
+And if you have a family history of this brain disease, additional coverage may provide access to a better facility or more comprehensive treatment options.
+Some policies may cover home health care, but many do not, so do your homework.

 Tip: Call the Alzheimer's Association 24-hour help line at 800-272-3900 or visit www.ALZ.org to tap into a variety of caregiver and family resources.